Vorlonhomeworld/BBCL/10 Arithmetic.md

 Common Lisp has more arithmetic functions that that, it also has Cosines, Log, Modulus (Modulus is the *remainder* from a division answer, for example, if we divide five by two ( / 5 2), **oops!**  I mean (float(/ 5 2))!
 We're going to get 2.50, the .50 portion is the remainer because it's not a whole number.
 That remainder would be printed as the modulus of five divided by two!) and more.
-If you're interested  you can look the one up I didn't cover [on this page](http://www.lispworks.com/documentation/HyperSpec/Front/StartPts.htm).
+If you're interested  you can look the math operations I didn't cover [on this page](http://www.lispworks.com/documentation/HyperSpec/Front/StartPts.htm).
 (By the way, I'd book mark this page as it's a searchable index of pretty much any Common Lisp term with at least one example to show you how it's used!